JennyGibson/JennyGibson.github.io/data/Play3.md

 ## So how do you define play in your research?

 We're working on it!
-As part of my work in the [PEDaL Centre](https://www.educ.cam.ac.uk/centres/pedal/), I'm leading a team of researchers on who are aiming to establish a framework for thinking about play that lends itself to empirical studies in developmental psychology.
+As part of my work in the [PEDaL Centre](https://www.educ.cam.ac.uk/centres/pedal/), I'm leading a team of researchers who are aiming to establish a framework for thinking about play that lends itself to empirical studies in developmental psychology.
 You can find out more about this research [here]().